mattsmithies/envboard/README.md

 Remove the problem "It works on my machine".

-This means ensuring that there is a documentation file that is kept up to date, this is a problem in many startups as there isn't time or a immediate need.
+This means ensuring that there is a documentation and environment files that is kept up to date, this is a problem in many startups as there isn't time or a immediate need.

 This is important, this will reduce the bus factor.